HassanAlsaleh/recommendation_bot/README.md

 setup
 Using the terminal on Visual studio code, or cmd make sure to have the following

-Pip install pyaudio
+pip install pyaudio

-Pip install ibm Watson
+pip install ibm Watson

 pip install playsound